 Sara & Matt pulled off a surprise group dance at their wedding when they "assumed the traditional first-dance pose, but as soon as the music started the entire wedding party joined [them] on the dance floor and performed a choreographed dance."

 First Hula Hoop

 Double points if you both can rock the fire hoops.

-OBT member Ariel (but not that one) wrote, "My boy and I do European martial arts together, and his one request thus far is that we have a duel instead of a first dance.
+A reader named Ariel told us, "My boy and I do European martial arts together, and his one request thus far is that we have a duel instead of a first dance.
 (He'd like to end it with a disarm and a kiss, no word yet as to exactly who'd be getting disarmed.)"